WoTTsecurity/wott-io/_posts/2019-10-15-what-is-selinux.md

 class: post-template
 ---

-# What is SELinux?
-Who is it for?
-How do I Use it?

 ## Introduction

-Today we're going to talk about SELinux- Security Enhanced Linux.
-For the everyday layman SELinux is well above what most people or companies require, but is a good introduction into different ways to manage access control to your systems.
+Today we're going to talk about SELinux - Security Enhanced Linux.
+For the everyday layman SELinux maybe daunting to setup, but is a good introduction into different ways to manage access control to your systems.
 More and more we give companies our precious data and the onus should be placed on developers to protect this data with growing cybersecurity threats.
 So we're going to show you how to implement SELinux for the security-conscious developer (and talk a little on AppArmor).

-Proceed with caution though- SELinux and AppArmor are MAC protocols (more on that later) and you run the risk of locking yourself out of your own system.
+Proceed with caution though - SELinux and AppArmor are MAC protocols (more on that later) and you run the risk of locking yourself out of your own system.
 If you're interested in learning a bit more about SELinux and MAC protocols, read on below.
 If you just want to jump straight into the bare-bones edition, skip straight ahead to the [tutorial](#tutorial) itself.

 **Required Skill Level**: Medium

 **Time to Complete**: 30 minutes - 1 hour

 **Prerequisites**:

  * Either:
     * have SELinux installed
     * use a Red Hat distribution of Linux
  * follow guide to install SELinux for Debian based Linux (Debian, Ubuntu, etc) using `apt` package
  * **have a virtual machine with your Linux distribution installed**
  * an understanding on MAC protocols (will make the tutorial easier) we give a brief introduction if you are not familiar.

 But *please* test this out first on a VM to get familiar with MAC protocols as we do not want you locked out of your system.

 ## So what is SELinux and what is a MAC Model?

 SELinux is a US National Security Agency project aimed at improving security in the Linux kernel (more specifically, kernel 2.6.x).
 You will already be familiar with Discretionary Access Control as it is the system employed by most consumer Operating Systems.
 File permissions are determined by the creator/user, in Linux this is the 'Access Control List' - think about times where you have used `chmod` or `sudo` to assign read or write permissions.

 Mandatory Access Control, or MAC (not to be confused with Media Access Control) is different.
 Basically, the *operating system* determines access based on a security label (rules for access can be managed by a security officer- usually a single system administrator), not the user that created the file.
 For Linux, this system exists as SELinux.

 The control is taken away from the user?!
 Why on Earth would you want that?!
-Many organisations deal with extremely sensitive data like military or government.
+Many organisations deal with sensitive data like military or government.
 Within a military organisation, some information is reserved for specific individuals with associated security labels (need to know, top secret, etc;).

 But beyond that, we tend to entrust our data to many corporations which we don't want everyone seeing.
-As a result many commercially bought Linux servers are Red Hat distributions which automatically have SELinux pre-installed.
+As a result, enterprise oriented Linux systems, like RedHat Enterprise Linux (RHEL) automatically have SELinux pre-installed.
 Familiarising yourself with it is absolutely the way to go.

 Think of it this way: let's say you work for a hospital; you want to manage records of patients.
 Typically there are a few trusted individuals who have explicit access to these records (to update them, or manage them), but it is the governing board of regulations or the company itself that dictates how this information is shared.
 Of course, in a hospital, patient records should be confidential and strictly between patient and doctor.
 You may want another doctor to access your records, but you wouldn't want your employer or other hospital admin to.